 Clinical Trial Management

-To ensure that your study is executed in the timeframe you require, with the quality expected by regulatory agencies, our clinical study managers will partner with you every step of the way.
-Our study managers will map out operational objectives which are likely to have the most direct and most significant impact on the time, quality, cost, and outcome of your program.
+To ensure that your study is executed in the time frame you require and with the quality expected by regulatory agencies, our clinical study managers will partner with you every step of the way.
+Our study managers will map out operational objectives that are likely to have the most direct and most significant impact on the time, quality, cost, and outcome of your program.
 Using state-of-the-art best practices, our study managers will lead your dedicated project team and ensure that your trial remains well planned and executed throughout the project life cycle.
-Key focus areas include efficient study start-up, strategic patient recruitment, high-quality yet efficient trial operations, proper trial operations decision-making and documentation, and strong CRA leadership and oversight.
+Key focus areas include efficient study start-up; strategic patient recruitment; high-quality yet efficient trial operations; proper trial operations decision making and documentation; and strong clinical research associate (CRA) leadership and oversight.

 Our CRAs are an extension of you.
 We are sure you will agree that they are positive, professional, thorough, and articulate.
 Our CRAs are experienced at working effectively with sites to ensure that our patient recruitment and study execution goals are met.
 CATO clinical monitoring services include traditional, full-service monitoring, as well as risk-based and centralized monitoring services, depending upon your goals and the needs of your project.
 Both office-based and regional CRAs are available for assignment to your project.

 Study start-up is one of the key cost drivers in your program.
 Experienced decision-making in the areas of study site selection, required essential document collection, and investigator contract negotiations can make or break your timeline.
 CATO has study start-up specialists, including dedicated contracts and budgets experts, who ensure that your study is started and enrolling as quickly as possible.